May 2019 (Last updated in September 2019)

 We did not attend any of the arranged excursions but instead went on a jungle walk of our own.
 Our goal was to cross the hill to the Anse Mondon beach, but the trip unfortunately ended with us turning around before we got that far.
 Due to the rain the night before, the steep path was muddy, and after slipping a few times, we thought it was safest to return to the hotel.
 Although we did not make it to the beach, the hike was still a wonderful experience.
 Silhouette Island is incredibly lush and green, and we found it to be very exciting to explore.
 In the jungle we saw various species of birds and a large number of Seychelles giant millipedes.

 Since we spent most of our time venturing around the resort and jungle, we did not lounge much by the pool.
 Even though the hotel was fully booked, there always seemed to be available sun loungers.

 There are several beaches near the hotel.
 Our favorite one was the Presidential Beach, located to the north of the resort.
 The beach was incredibly beautiful, and we pretty much had it all to ourselves.
-At all beaches the water level varied quite a bit throughout the day, which meant one had to be cautious when swimming at certain times.
+At all beaches, the water level varied quite a bit throughout the day, which meant we had to be cautious when swimming at certain times.
 Flags indicating the swimming conditions were present at every beach.

-- Since Hilton Seychelles Labriz Resort & Spa is located on a secluded island, there are no places outside the resort to shop for drinks or snacks.
+- Since the Hilton Seychelles Labriz Resort & Spa is located on a secluded island, there are no places outside the resort to shop for drinks or snacks.
 The minibar in the room is well stocked, but the contents are expensive.
 To save some money, it is a good idea to shop at Mahé before going to Silhouette Island.
 Water is free in the room, public areas and restaurants.

 - It is advisable to bring reef shoes because of the danger of stepping on sea urchins.